-State Designated Fishing Area
+State Designated Water Access

-20 acres in Chaplin, CT
+15 acres in Chaplin, CT

 Parking: Small lot at 20 Dianas Pool Rd Chaplin, CT

-Swimming is officially banned here ironically because it is too beautiful and popular (see the 1983 NYTs article below) and anything other than fishing is officially a ticketable offense.
-Despite this, the swimming hole it is very popular on hot summer days and usually, the only enforcement and tickets are for parking violations.
+Swimming is officially prohibited here as stated on a sign at the parking area ironically because it has been too beautiful and popular (dating all the way back to the 1983 NYT’s article below) and anything other than fishing is officially a ticketable offense.
+Despite this, the swimming hole it is very popular on hot summer days and usually the only enforcement and tickets are for parking violations.

 “In the vicinity of Chaplin, a wide kame terrace spreads into the Stonehouse Brook drainage; it was possibly formed when a temporary dam of till or ice blocked the Natchaug River canyon below Chaplin.
 The distribution of the ice-channel fillings on which Ridge Road is built, together with the distribution of nearby meltwater spillways, suggests that the meltwaters flowed out from Stonehouse Brook and the Natchaug River and thence across the flat area south of Chaplin.
 When the temporary dam was breached, meltwater suddenly discharged down Natchaug Canyon.
 It deposited no stratified drift there; instead, all drift was removed down to bedrock, forming the stretch of rapids and waterfalls known as “Diana’s Pool”.”

 Translation: During the receding of the glaciers a dam of “glacial till” (rocks, dirt, ice) formed blocking the meltwater until it broke and the resulting rush of water stripped the Diana’s Pool area down to bare rock.